 - Philosophical essays, translations of important primary texts, and substantial introductory essay focused on epistemology and logic in Nyāya and Mīmāṃsā.
 Focus is the means of knowledge known as arthâpatti (known as postulation, presumption, etc.).

 - Under contract with Bloomsbury Academic Publishing.
-Anticipated publication date 2020.
+Forthcoming July 2020.